pughlab/bamgineer/README.md

 Soroush Samadian <soroush.samadian@uhnresearch.ca>

 ## Description
-Bamgineer is a tool to introduce user-defined haplotype-phased allele-specific copy number events into an existing Binary Alignment Mapping (BAM) file, with a focus on targeted and exome sequencing experiments.
-As input, this tool requires a read alignment file (BAM format), lists of non-overlapping genome coordinates for introduction of gains and losses (bed file), and an optional file defining known haplotypes (vcf format).
+Bamgineer is a tool that can be used to introduce user-defined haplotype-phased allele-specific copy number variations (CNV) into an existing Binary Alignment Mapping (BAM) file and demonstrated applicability to simulate somatic cancer CNVs in exome and targeted cell- free DNA sequencing data sets.
+This is done by introducing new read pairs sampled from existing reads, thereby retaining biases of the original data such as local coverage, strand bias, and insert size.
+As input, Bamgineer requires a BAM file and two lists of non- overlapping genomic coordinates to introduce allele-specific gains and losses.
+The user may explicitly provide known haplotypes or chose to use the BEAGLE phasing module that is already incorporated within Bamgineer.
+We implemented parallelization of the Bamgineer algorithm for both standalone and high performance computing cluster environments, significantly improving the scalability of the algorithm.

 ## Installation